Kelvinskell/pymetrics/README.md

    - **A different log format option can be specified at runtime by using the `-f` or `--format` option.**

 7. ##### Email Reports
- - If a valid email address is specified in the configuration file, an email report will be sent to the address whenever the script is executed.
+ - If a valid email address is specified in the configuration file, an email report will be sent to the address anytime the program is executed.
  - Of course, this would only work if a working email server (e.g Postfix) is present on the system.
    - **An email address can also be provided on the fly (at runtime) by using the `-e` or `--email` option**